port-labs/port-docs/docs/self-service-actions/github-workflow/examples/run-service-deployment.md

 :::note
 Pay attention to the additional parameter in the workflow called `port_payload`.
-This parameter is filled out automatically by default with the [Port's action message](../../self-service-actions-deep-dive.md#action-message-structure).
+This parameter is completed by default with [Port's action message](../../self-service-actions-deep-dive.md#action-message-structure).
-You can disable it by specifying `"omitPayload": true` in the Port's action definition.
+You can disable it by specifying `"omitPayload": true` in Port's action definition.
 For more details click [here](../../self-service-actions-deep-dive.md#invocation-method-structure-fields)
 :::

-## Creating the Deployment blueprint
+## Create a deployment Blueprint

 Let’s configure a `Deployment` Blueprint.
 Its base structure is: